How to Deal with Non-Compliant Annuities During the Medicaid Planning Process

-Annuities have become popular retirement vehicles to create income for life due to market volatility.
+Annuities have become popular retirement vehicles for creating lifetime income due to market volatility.
 There are two types of annuities – fixed and variable.

 Most commercial/brokerage annuities are non-compliant for Medicaid purposes, which means they will be treated as a countable asset.
 If the annuity is non-compliant, it will be rejected by Medicaid.
 This investment will then prevent an applicant from becoming eligible or will create a penalty period during which time an applicant will be ineligible for benefits.

-I’ve noticed over the years that many older individuals who come in for asset protection planning have annuities but it is very rare to find one that is Medicaid compliant, as Medicaid is not usually discussed when one is purchasing an annuity.
+I’ve noticed over the years that many older individuals who come in for asset protection planning have annuities, but it is very rare to find one that is Medicaid-compliant, as Medicaid is rarely discussed when purchasing an annuity.

-- Be Non-Assignable – Language in annuity prohibits transfer to 3rd party.
-Only original annuitant can benefit.
+2. Be Non-Assignable – Language in annuity prohibits transfer to 3rd party.
+Only the original annuitant can benefit.

-- Be Actuarially Sound – Must be equal to or less than annuitant’s lifetime based upon the Medicaid life expectancy table(s).
-Annuitant must receive all monies back during his/her lifetime period.
+3. Be Actuarially Sound – Must be equal to or less than the annuitant’s lifetime based upon the Medicaid life expectancy table(s).
+An annuitant must receive all payments during his/her lifetime.
 Non-compliant annuities offer different periods of time or lifetime payments.
-A lifetime rider will not pass Medicaid test.
+A lifetime rider will not pass the Medicaid test.

-- Provide Equal Payments – Payments must be for the same amount each and every month for entire term of the annuity.
+4. Provide Equal Payments – Payments must be the same amount each month for the entire term of the annuity.
 If the payment amount varies, the annuity will not pass the Medicaid test.

-- Name a Correct Beneficiary – The state of NJ must be named as primary beneficiary up to the sum of money it has paid out in benefits prior to the applicant passing in death or having newly received assets while alive.
+5. Name a Correct Beneficiary – The state of NJ must be named as the primary beneficiary up to the sum of money it has paid out in benefits prior to the applicant’s death, or to newly received assets while alive.
 There are only two exceptions.
-The exceptions are to name a minor disabled child or a community spouse as primary beneficiary.
+The exceptions are to name a minor disabled child or a community spouse as the primary beneficiary.

 What Happens if You Own a Medicaid Non-Compliant Annuity?